fulquit/fulquit.github.io/useful.md

 https://vimm.net/?p=vault (A variety of roms for different consoles)

+https://archive.org/details/ds-firmware_dsi-nand-and-firmware (DSi nand and firmware files that work with melonds)

 Note: these roms will not work on real hardware.
 They only work on emulators

 ***PASTE TEXT***